 Swimming in Croatia’s Waters

-In conclusion, you are likely to find Croatia to be one of the most rewarding places to swim in Europe, and once you begin discovering the country’s picturesque islands, bays, and coastal villages, the thought of historic encounters with sharks will be far from your mind!
+In conclusion, you will likely find Croatia one of the most rewarding places to swim in Europe.
+Once you discover the country’s picturesque islands, bays, and coastal villages, the thought of historical encounters with sharks will be far from your mind!